Chapter I: Counting the Nines — Where Quantum Actually Stands

 2023: Microsoft and Quantinuum demonstrate 12 logical qubits on 56 physical qubits using the H2 trapped-ion system.
 First tangible evidence that practical QEC is within reach.

-December 2024: Google Willow achieves below-threshold error correction (announced December 9, 2024; published in Nature in February 2025).
+December 2024: Google Willow achieves below-threshold error correction.
+Published in Nature.
 This is the moment the threshold is crossed for the first time.
 The logical error rate halves with each increase in code distance (3×3 → 5×5 → 7×7).
 The logical qubit lifetime exceeds the best physical qubit by 2.4×.
 The error suppression factor is Λ = 2.14 ± 0.02 per code distance step.

 From theoretical proposal (1995) to practical demonstration (2024) to explosion (2025).
 Helios demonstrated 94 error-detected qubits (48 via concatenation).